Calibration in Electrochemical Analysis

 - Potentiometry

-Calibration experiments are used to determine the relationship between the electrical current and the concentration of the analyte in the solution.
-This is done by preparing a series of solutions with known concentrations of the analyte and measuring the electrical current flowing through the electrochemical cell for each solution.
+Calibration experiments determine the relationship between the electrical current and the analyte concentration.
+This involves preparing solutions with known analyte concentrations and measuring the current for each.

-Once the calibration curve has been established, it can be used to determine the concentration of the analyte in unknown samples.
+The resulting calibration curve is then used to determine the concentration of the analyte in unknown samples.

 Data Analysis

-The data from electrochemical analysis experiments can be analyzed using a variety of methods, including:
+Data from electrochemical analysis experiments can be analyzed using various methods, including:

 - Linear regression